 Why is Florence so expensive in September?

-Hotels, tours, and flights tend to be in high demand, which drives prices up.
+Hotels, tours, and flights tend to be in high demand in Florence in September, which drives prices up.
 To manage costs, consider booking sightseeing passes in Florence ahead of time.
-Also, look into hostels in Florence or budget-friendly guesthouses, especially if you're visiting during the first half of the month.
+You could also consider staying at hostels in Florence for a more budget-friendly option.

 What’s the weather like in Florence in September?

-The weather in Florence during September is warm and pleasant, with average highs around 80 F (27 C) and lows near 59 F (15 C).
+Florence in September enjoys warm and pleasant weather, with average highs around 80 F (27 C) and lows near 59 F (15 C).
 Early September can still feel like summer, while late September brings cooler mornings and evenings.
 You can expect around 11 to 13 hours of daylight, moderate humidity, and the occasional light shower.

 Is Florence crowded in September?

-Yes, Florence is still quite busy in September, especially in the first half of the month.
+Yes, Florence in September remains quite busy, especially in the first half of the month.
 It's late high season, so you'll see steady crowds at major attractions, restaurants, and museums.
 To avoid long waits, it's best to book entry tickets and passes in Florence in advance.

 When is sunset in Florence in September?